 Students should contact the Director of the Learning/Access Center, Elisabeth Sullivan, firstname.lastname@example.org, (718.636.3711) in advance, according to the procedures for requesting accommodations established by the Learning/Access Center.
 Requests for accommodation should be made as far in advance as reasonably possible to allow sufficient time to make any necessary modifications to ensure the relevant classes, programs, or activities are readily accessible.
 The Learning/Access Center is available to Pratt students, confidentially, with additional resources and information to facilitate full access to all campus programs and activities and provide support related to any other disability-related matters, and is located in the ISC Building, Room 104.

-Employees should contact Director of Human Resources, Steven Riccobono, email@example.com, (718.636.3787) reasonably in advance of an appointment or program, to allow sufficient time to make any necessary modifications to ensure the relevant programs or activities are readily accessible.
+Employees should contact Assistant Vice President of Human Resources, Steven Riccobono, email@example.com, (718.636.3787) reasonably in advance of an appointment or program, to allow sufficient time to make any necessary modifications to ensure the relevant programs or activities are readily accessible.
 Human Resources is available to Pratt employees, confidentially, needing a reasonable accommodation or regarding any other needs or issues related to accessibility on campus and is located in Myrtle Hall, 2nd Floor.

 Security personnel, located at a booth inside the main gate at 200 Willoughby Avenue, are also available to assist visitors with directions, locating accessible routes, or providing any other assistance in navigating the campus grounds.